Suppasit Jongcheveevat: Personal life

-In 2022, Suppasit experienced burnout from overworking and sought help from a psychologist.
-He later shared that travel served as a form of medicine to restore his mental and physical health.

-Suppasit has been in a relationship with Thai actor and architect Tul Pakorn Thanasrivanitchai since August 2022, with their relationship publicly confirmed in July 2024 and their engagement announced on October 24, 2024.
+Suppasit has been in a relationship with Thai actor, architect and businessman Tul Pakorn Thanasrivanitchai since August 2022, with their relationship publicly confirmed in July 2024 and their engagement announced on October 24, 2024.

 On October 28, 2024, Suppasit was ordained as a Buddhist monk at Wat Buranasiri Mattayaram in Bangkok, receiving the monastic name Punyawattano Bhikkhu, which translates to "one who prospers in wisdom".
 He spent 17 days studying Buddhism at various temples, including a forest temple in Chiang Mai, before disrobing on November 14, 2024.

+Suppasit owns two dogs: Chopper, a miniature Pomeranian, and Mushu, a Pembroke Welsh Corgi.
+Both dogs frequently appear on his social media accounts.
+In early 2026 he took in a stray black-and-white cat named Lucky, a tuxedo-pattern cat that had been bullied by neighborhood cats and sought shelter at his home.